Top 10 FAQ's

-A. College in High School provides you the opportunity to take special college courses; taught by your own teachers, in your own high school’s classrooms, at a fraction of the cost.
-Dual Enrollment is the opportunity to take college classes on campus at CCBC even though you’re still a high school student.
+A. College in High School provides you the opportunity to take college courses taught by your own teachers, in your high school, at a fraction of the cost.
+Dual Enrollment is the opportunity to take college classes on campus at CCBC while you are still a high school student.
 Which is right for you?
-Only you can decide: Are you more comfortable in familiar surroundings?
+Only you can decide.
+Are you more comfortable in familiar surroundings?
 Do you have time and transportation outside of school?
-Many classes are offered through both programs, but College in High School, is just that – our classes in your school; while Dual Enrollment is you taking our classes on campus at CCBC with other college students, outside of your regular school day.
+Many classes are offered through both programs.
+Talk to your guidance counselor or contact Jodi Carver, College and High School Facilitator by emaling firstname.lastname@example.org to decide which is right for you.

 2) Q. Who will teach my classes?

-A. College in High School courses may be taught by CCBC faculty or by instructors from your high school who have been approved by the Vice President of Learning and Student Success at CCBC.
-Dual Enrollment courses will be taught by CCBC faculty members.
+A. College in High School courses are taught by teachers from your high school who have been approved by the Provost and Dean of CCBC.
+Dual Enrollment courses are taught by CCBC faculty members.

 3) Q. Where will my classes be held?

-A. College in High School will be held in classrooms at your high school, while Dual Enrollment courses will be in classrooms on campus at Community College of Beaver County.
+A. College in High School will be held at your high school, while Dual Enrollment courses will be held on campus at Community College of Beaver County or online.

 4) Q. Am I eligible?

 A. We recommend that any junior or senior capable of college-level coursework enroll in these courses.
-However, exceptions can be made for freshman or sophomore students with permission of their high school principal and the approval of CCBC's Director of Enrollment Services.
+However, exceptions can be made for freshman or sophomore students with permission from their high school principal and the approval of CCBC's Dean of High School Academies and Dual Enrollment.

 5) Q. How much do Dual Enrollment classes cost & how do I pay for them?

-A. CCBC’s College in High School courses cost $50.00 per credit for Beaver County School districts and $100 per credit for other school districts.
-Tuition for Dual Enrollment classes is is based on your residency status; for a Beaver County resident the charge per credit hour is $142.00 + applicable fees, (most classes are 3 or 4 credit hours).
-Fees are payable to the Cashier located in the Student Services Center at CCBC (724-480-3396).
+A. CCBC’s College in High School courses cost $50.00 per credit for Beaver County School districts and $100 per credit for school districts outside of Beaver County.
+Tuition for Dual Enrollment classes is based on your residency status.
+Dual Enrollment students pay current CCBC tuition and fees.
+For more information, please follow this link www.ccbc.edu/tuition.

 6) Q. How and when do I register?